Naushad: Career

 But his Lucknow-based family remained against music and Naushad had to hide from his family the fact that he composed music.
 When Naushad got married, the band was playing the tunes of the super hit songs of Naushad's film 'Rattan'.
 While Naushad's father and father-in-law were condemning the musician who had composed these songs, Naushad dared not tell them that it was he who had composed the music.
 Naushad understood Hindu and Muslim culture and the languages of those cultures.

 From 1942 until the late 1960s, he was one of the top music directors in Hindi films.
 While he did 65 films during his lifetime, 26 of those films celebrated Silver jubilees (25 weeks run) – 8 celebrated golden jubilees (50 weeks run) and 4 celebrated diamond jubilees (60 weeks run) - (inclusive count – a diamond jubilee film also celebrates Silver and Golden jubilees).

 Naushad worked with several lyricists, including Shakeel Badayuni, Majrooh Sultanpuri, D. N. Madhok, Zia Sarhadi, Yusufali Kechery and Khumar Barabankvi.

 Mother India (1957), for which he had composed music, was the first Indian film that got nominated for an Oscar award.

 In 1981, Naushad was awarded the Dadasaheb Phalke Award for his lifetime contribution to Indian cinema.

 He composed the tunes of Taj Mahal: An Eternal Love Story (2005) at the age of 86.

 Amongst his assistants, Mohammed Shafi, Jerry Amaldev and Ghulam Mohammed stand out prominently.

-The songs Naushad composed for the 1988 Malayalam film Dhwani which were sung by P. Susheela & K. J. Yesudas are evergreen superhits that Malayalis do repeatedly listen to even after 3 decades.
+The songs composed by Naushad and sung by P. Susheela & K. J. Yesudas of the 1988 Malayalam film Dhwani, went on to become evergreen hits among the Malyali audience.

 Five films have been made on his life and work.
 Biographical books published are Dastaan-E-Naushad (Marathi) by Shashikant Kinikar; Aaj Gaawat Man Mero (Gujarati); Hindi and Urdu biographical sketches in Shama & Sushma Magazines respectively, titled "Naushad Ki Kahani, Naushad Ki Zubani"; the last one was translated into Marathi by Shashikant Kinikar.
 Kinikar also came up with a book titled "Notes of Naushad" which puts together some interesting anecdotes of Naushad's life.

 Naushad also composed background music for the TV serial "Akbar The Great" telecast in 1988 which was directed by Akbar Khan, brother of Hindi film stars Sanjay Khan and Feroze Khan as was also The Sword of Tipu Sultan produced and directed by Sanjay Khan and Akbar Khan which was telecast in 1990 and became very popular.